 Areva shares her story as a mother of an autistic child and her legal expertise in her second book, The Everyday Advocate: Standing Up for Your Child with Autism and Other Special Needs (Penguin 2010).
 What critics call the most comprehensive and compelling book to date addressing the issues of the special needs community and the importance of advocacy in this country, The Everyday Advocate soared to the top of Amazon’s best-seller list upon its release.
 Her first book, Journey to the Top, is a popular career guide for professional women.

-Areva graduated with honors from the University of Chicago and Harvard Law School.
-She is a member of several professional organizations.
-Areva is a news junkie as well as a runner with a passion for 10k races and half marathons.
+She graduated with honors from the University of Chicago and Harvard Law School.
+Areva is a member of several professional organizations.
+She is a “news junkie” as well as a runner with a passion for 10k races and half marathons.